-At Red Balloon we judge success and progress for our students against their unique goals.
-It’s not about getting good grades, we want to see our students grow as individuals and develop the personal skills, social skills and confidence to make their way in the world.
+At Red Balloon we judge success and progress for our students against their individual goals.
+Whilst we seek to enable students to make strong academic progress, that is not our sole aim.
+We want to see our students grow as individuals and develop the self awareness, social skills and confidence to make their way in the world.

-All Red Balloon Centres are based on the three key elements of
+All Red Balloon Centres focus on the three key elements of:

 At Red Balloon Cambridge, we use a negotiated curriculum.
-This means that students and staff work together to devise a bespoke programme for each student to follow.
+This means that students and staff work together to devise a bespoke programme for each student.
 It is often the case that, when students join us, they are not ready to work towards qualifications, or even to follow the national curriculum.

 At the heart of our community is our community room and recently refurbished kitchen.
 Here, staff and students come together to eat, celebrate birthdays and other festive occasions, play games or just sit and chat.

 We are currently operating a waiting list of one academic year.
 To enquire about a place and add your child’s name to our waiting list, please contact us on 01223 357714 or firstname.lastname@example.org.
 For further information see Admissions.

 Before contacting us, you should check whether our provision is suitable for your child.
 If RB-Cambridge is not suitable for you or your child, do take a look at our online provision Red Balloon of the Air.

 Cambridge CB1 1EE

 We are committed to ensuring that all students are safe – we have robust safeguarding and child protection policies and procedures to protect our students.